Best AI Tools for Newsletter Curation in 2026

 - Set review windows: avoid all-day message checking.

-""This workflow ... is transforming knowledge workers into exhausted human network routers who are producing at a fraction of their cognitive capacity." - Cal Newport
+""This workflow ... is transforming knowledge workers into exhausted human network routers who are producing at a fraction of their cognitive capacity." - Cal Newport, Georgetown University computer science professor and author of Deep Work

 If your current workflow is fragmented, start with how Readless works to see a digest-first model in practice, then layer automation rules once your source tiers are stable.